Indian rescuers narrow search for missing climbers - Journal du Cameroun

-Indian authorities Monday narrowed down the search for eight climbers missing on India’s second-highest mountain for several days after an avalanche, saying they have a “rough idea” of their location thanks to information from another rescued group.
+Authorities Monday narrowed down the search for eight climbers missing for several days following an avalanche on India’s second-highest mountain, saying they have a “rough idea” of their location thanks to information from another rescued group.

-The four Britons, two Americans, one Indian and one Australian failed to return to their base camp on Friday on the 7,826-metre (25,643-foot) Nanda Devi in the Indian Himalayas.
+But bad weather was hampering the search for the four Britons, two Americans, one Indian and one Australian missing on the 7,826-metre (25,643-foot) Nanda Devi in the Himalayas.

 Thick cloud delayed the third day of the search operation by several hours Monday before air force helicopters took off to scour an area of roughly 50 square kilometres (20 square miles).

-Authorities were able to reduce the search area following information provided by four British climbers rescued on Sunday from the Nanda Devi base camp.

-The four were caught in bad weather and had been in contact with the larger group until May 26 when heavy snowfall and avalanches struck the range.
+Authorities were able to reduce the search area following information from four British climbers rescued Sunday from Nanda Devi base camp.
+They had been in contact with the larger group until May 26 when heavy snowfall and avalanches struck.

 “Based on the information from the four rescued climbers, we have a rough idea about the area where they were trekking,” R.C.
-Rajguru, police chief of Pithoragarh district where the mountain is located, told AFP.
+Rajguru, police chief of Pithoragarh district, told AFP.

-The officer said the choppers will look for any clues that can establish their exact location before a rescue is carried out.
+The officer said the helicopters will look for any clues that could establish their exact location before a rescue can be carried out.

-A separate rescue team of mountaineers were climbing to the base camp but have yet to spot any signs of the missing climbers.
+A separate rescue team had reached the base camp but were yet to embark on the 90-kilometre (55-mile) trek upwards to the area where the eight be.

+“It is not possible to go on the trek immediately… It will take two to three days,” said Vivek Kumar Pandey, a spokesman for the Indo-Tibetan Border Police.

+He added that taking rescuers there by helicopter was not practicable either.

 The missing climbers, led by Briton Martin Moran — who has two previous successful ascents of the mountain — had initially set out on May 13 for the eastern peak of Nanda Devi.